 Jack, Ralph, and an assortment of biguns head off to do so.

-They decide to head for the tail end of the island, where the rocks make a sort of bridge – they’ve never explored that part before, and refer to it as “the castle."
+They decide to head for the tail end of the island, where the rocks make a sort of bridge that they call "the castle."

-Simon walks along with them, doubtful that there is such a beast as the one Sam and Eric described.
-Instead, he imagines "a picture of a human, at once heroic and sick."
+Simon is doubtful that there's really a beast.
+He imagines "a picture of a human, at once heroic and sick."

-When they get to the rocks, Ralph declares he will go in and look for the beast; he’s the chief, he thinks, so it’s his duty.
+When they get to the rocks, Ralph declares that, since he's the chief, he'll look for the beast.

 Several heart-pounding moments later, he sees that Jack has followed him.

 Not surprisingly, there is no beast inside.
 They have some fun exploring.
-And then they decide they have to climb to the top of the mountain to look for this beast thing.
+And then they decide to climb to the top of the mountain to look for this beast thing.

-With much grumbling and muttering, the boys quit their playing and follow Jack and Ralph to the top of the mountain.
+With much grumbling and muttering, the boys follow Jack and Ralph to the top of the mountain.